 float width = dimensions.getWidth();

-Now, your device can obtain the
+Now your code can get the

 String brand = device.getCapability("brand_name");